moubi/blog/content/blog/hello-world/index.md

 It is also dedicated to React, right?
 So, it's built based on [Gatsby](https://www.gatsbyjs.org/)'s default [starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) (with some edits) and inspired by [Dan Abramov](https://twitter.com/dan_abramov)'s [overreacted.io](https://overreacted.io).

 ## Resources

-📩 [Subscribe](https://webup.org/blog/subscribe/) for my next handcrafted Javascript/React write-up.
-Issued monthly. <br />
+📩 [Subscribe](https://webup.org/blog/subscribe/) for my next handcrafted piece on the Front-end. <br />
 You can also [follow me on Twitter](https://twitter.com/moubi) for more frequent updates.

 _I won't spam or share political views with you._